 Simple Crochet Throw Pillow Cover Design

 I’ve always loved decorating my couches and chairs with pillows.
 You might remember the Crochet Square Pillow design I made from last year too!
-As much as I loved the old design I decided to create a crochet pillow cover that had buttons because if you’re anything like me keeping them clean (hello pet hair & kids) is always a struggle.
+As much as I loved the old design, I decided to create a crochet pillow cover that had buttons because if your anything like me keeping them clean (hello pet hair & kids) is always a struggle.

 This crochet pillow cover is made to match!

 A few months ago, I released the Ombre Ripple Crochet Blanket pattern keeping in my mind, I eventually would love to make a pillow to match.
 I used the same Lion Brand Vanna’s Choice colors in Linen, Silver Blue, Navy & White so they would go perfectly on my couch with my crochet ripple blanket.

 This crochet pillow pattern works up fairly quickly since it’s made up of all single crochets!
 Yay to fast projects!
 If you are ready to make a crochet throw pillows for yourself, read on down for the full pillow tutorial with pictures & instructions.

 STRIPED PILLOW CROCHET PATTERN

 - Silver Blue – less than 170 yards

 - Crochet hook size I 5.25 mm.
 I used a Boye Ergonomic Hook